 You can maintain the old age pension for parties who have been insured particularly long without deductions, if you are at least 63 years old and have fulfilled a qualifying period of 45 years.
-For qualifying periods compulsory contributions from employment, self-employed activities and care as well as times of child education from the age of10 are taken into account.
+For qualifying periods compulsory contributions from employment, self-employed activities and care as well as times of child education from the age of 10 are taken into account.
 Times of receiving unemployment benefits and other wage replacement benefits for the promotion of employment (excluding the last two years before the start of the pension) are included in the calculation.
-On the other hand times of receiving unemployment benefits II or unemployment benefits are not included.
+On the other hand times of receiving unemployment benefits II are not included.
 Furthermore voluntary contributions are taken into account, if 18 years of compulsory contributions can be proven.

 The starting age of this pension will be gradually raised to the age of 65 for insured parties born before 31 December 1952.
 This raise takes place for every year in increments of 2 months, and from the birth year 1964, the retirement age of 65 years will be achieved.